-When looking for low-risk mutual funds, the Vanguard Inflation-Protected Securities Fund (MUTF:VIPSX) highlighted here is the investor class of this popular product and requires a minimum investment of $3,000.
+When looking for low-risk mutual funds, the Vanguard Inflation-Protected Securities Fund (MUTF:VIPSX) highlighted here is the investor class of this popular product.

 Income on this low-risk mutual fund “can fluctuate more in this fund because payments depend on inflation changes.
 Investors with a long-term time horizon may wish to consider this fund as a complement to an already diversified fixed income portfolio,” according to Vanguard.

 Over long holding periods, dividend stocks can reduce a portfolio’s risk profile and there are plenty of dividend funds that can be classified as low-risk mutual funds, include the Vanguard Equity Income Fund (MUTF:VEIPX).
 VEIPX is the investor share class of this popular Vanguard offering.

 This low-risk mutual fund holds 97.4% stocks and most of them have large market caps.
 Financial services and technology stocks combine for over 28% of VEIPX’s roster while the healthcare and industrial sectors combine for nearly 25% of its holdings.

 VEIPX does not explicitly have a dividend increase streak requirement, but this fund is home to some stocks with lengthy histories of rising payouts.
 Several of VEIPX’s top ten holdings have dividend increase streaks that can be measured in decades.

 Some words of advice regarding the American Century Mid-Cap Value Fund (MUTF:ACLAX).
 As the above expense ratio indicates, this is not a cheap fund and that status is further cemented by a 5.75% sales load, meaning investors considering this low-risk mutual fund should be in it for the long-term.